Albert Stanley, 1st Baron Ashfield: Government

 In 1915, Stanley was given a wartime role as Director-General of Mechanical Transport at the Ministry of Munitions.
 In 1916, he was selected by Prime Minister David Lloyd George to become President of the Board of Trade.
 Lloyd George had previously promised this role to Sir Max Aitken (later Lord Beaverbrook), Member of Parliament for Ashton-under-Lyne.
 At that time, a member of parliament taking a cabinet post for the first time had to resign and stand for re-election in a by-election.
 Aitken had made arrangements to do this before Lloyd George decided to appoint Stanley to the position instead.
 Aitken, a friend of Stanley, was persuaded to continue with the resignation in exchange for a peerage so that Stanley could take his seat.
 Stanley became President of the Board of Trade and was made a Privy Counsellor on 13 December 1916.
-He was elected to parliament unopposed on 23 December 1916 as a Conservative Unionist.
+He was elected to parliament unopposed on 23 December 1916 as a Conservative.
 At 42 years old he was the youngest member of Lloyd George's coalition government.

 At the 1918 general election, Stanley was opposed by Frederick Lister, the President of the National Federation of Discharged and Demobilized Sailors and Soldiers, in a challenge over the government's policy on war pensions.
 With the backing of Beaverbrook, who visited his former constituency to speak on his behalf, Stanley won the election.

 Stanley's achievements in office were mixed.
 He established various specialist departments to manage output in numerous industries and reorganised the structure of the Board.
 However, despite previous successes with unions, his negotiations were ineffective.
 Writing to Leader of the House of Commons and future Prime Minister Bonar Law in January 1919, Lloyd George described Stanley as having "all the glibness of Runciman and that is apt to take in innocent persons like you and me ...
 Stanley, to put it quite bluntly, is a funk, and there is no room for funks in the modern world."
 Stanley left the Board of Trade and the government in May 1919 and returned to the UERL.